SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 wide range of  use cases for standard reconstruction  tasks leading to analyses.
-However,  if  you  need   to  study  improvements  to  the reconstruction via  tuning existing  modules or  adding new  ones then custom  pipeline   scripts  can   be  used  in   `flreconstruct`.
+However,  if  you  need   to  study  improvements  to  the reconstruction via  tuning existing  modules or  adding new  ones then custom  pipeline   scripts  and modules can   be  used  in   `flreconstruct`.
 The [Writing FLReconstruct Pipeline Scripts](@ref writingflreconstructpipelinescripts)  tutorial covers  the syntax  and structure of custom pipeline scripts.